-The Teaching and Examination Regulations (TER) are subdivided into two sections (Section A and Section B), which together form the TER.
-Section A, which can be seen as the faculty section, includes provisions that apply to all EEMCS Master's degree programmes.
+The Education and Examination Regulations (EER) are subdivided into two sections (Section A and Section B), which together form the EER.
+Section A, which can be seen as the faculty section, includes provisions that may apply for all EEMCS Master's degree programmes.
 Section B contains the provisions that are specific to the particular degree programme, in this case the Master's programme in Applied Mathematics.